joubertredrat/redrat.com.br/content/_index.md

 * Red translated to Brazilian portuguese is "vermelho", my favorite color.
 * Rat translated to Brazilian portuguese is "rato".
 Rat in medicine is used as object to medical tests and I used this as analogy with me, that like to test anything in IT, source, code, open source projects to study and generate knowledge and share with community.
-* RedRat together is word very similar with RedHat, the first Linux distro that I had access when I had 13 years old, on start of my career (One curiosity about this, sometimes I receive random resumes because some people thinks that I work at RedHat).
+* RedRat together is word very similar with Red Hat, the first Linux distro that I had access when I had 13 years old, on start of my career (One curiosity about this, sometimes I receive random resumes because some people thinks that I work at Red Hat).